 Truck accidents can result in long-lasting effects for the victim.
 The size and weight of a commercial truck can crush your car, trapping you inside.
 The weeks, months, and years after an accident can be challenging while you’re trying to heal and get your life back on track.

-DeMayo Law Offices, LLP understands the devastation you might feel in the immediate aftermath of a crash.
+DeMayo Law Offices understands the devastation you might feel in the immediate aftermath of a crash.
 You can depend on us to fight for justice against the truck driver and hold them responsible for their actions.

 Common Injuries Associated with Aggressive Driving Accidents

 According to statistics gathered from the National Highway Traffic Safety Administration, aggressive driving causes 66% of motor vehicle-related deaths.
 When a large truck and small car collide, the car’s driver and passengers often end up with more significant injuries.
 There’s typically no competition between these two types of vehicles.
 Commercial trucks usually win.

 The most common injuries aggressive driving accident victims sustain include:

 - Spinal cord injuries